Wharton School

-The Wharton School (/ˈhwɔːrtən/ WHOR-tən) is the business school of the University of Pennsylvania, a private Ivy League research university in Philadelphia.
+The Wharton School (/ˈhwɔːrtən/ WHOR-tən) is an American business school in Philadelphia.
+It is part of the University of Pennsylvania, a private university in the Ivy League.
 Established in 1881 through a donation from Joseph Wharton, a co-founder of Bethlehem Steel, the Wharton School is the world's oldest collegiate business school.
-It is one of six Ivy League business schools, and is the business school which has produced the highest number of billionaires in America, including Warren Buffett, Elon Musk, and U.S. President Donald Trump.
+It is one of six Ivy League business schools, and is the business school which has educated the highest number of billionaires in America, including Warren Buffett, Elon Musk, and US president Donald Trump.

-The Wharton School awards undergraduate and graduate degrees with a school-specific economics major and concentrations in over 18 disciplines in Wharton's academic departments.
+The Wharton School awards undergraduate and graduate degrees with a school-specific economics major and concentrations in 18 disciplines in Wharton's academic departments.
 The undergraduate degree is a general business degree focused on core business skills.
-At the graduate level, the Master of Business Administration program can be pursued by itself or along with dual studies leading to a joint degree from its law, engineering, and government schools.
+At the graduate level, the Master of Business Administration program can be pursued by itself or along with dual studies leading to a joint degree from the University of Pennsylvania's law, engineering, and government schools.

 In addition to its tracks in accounting, finance, operations, statistics, and other academic departments, the doctoral and post-doctoral programs co-sponsor several diploma programs in conjunction with other schools within the university.